-NOTE – First, the SS 304 ferrule is welded to the inner container and later to the outer container.
+NOTE — First, the SS 304 ferrule is welded to the inner container and later to the outer container.

-Fig. 1 Nut With A Built In Washer Like Flange
+Fig. 1 Nut With A Built in Washer Like Flange

 5.6 Provision on the top of the outer container and bottom of the stand can be made to enable stocking of SS thermos one above the other.
 If provided, instructions shall be suitable printed on the outer container sides, only one SS thermos can be placed above the other.
 It is better to avoid this due to safety reasons.

-NOTE – Refer sketch of the stainless steel thermos in Annex A for typical details of assembly.
+NOTE — Refer sketch of the stainless steel thermos in Annex B for typical details of assembly.

 6 SAMPLING